dualword/flasim/README.md

 # flasim

 FlaSim is a mini game I did as a birthday party gag.
 It lets you manually control an anti-aircraft cannon with your joystick.
 Five jets are then randomly spawned (one after the other) as targets to be engaged by the player.
+There is a [blog post](https://polylux.eu/blog/4/) about the implementation aspects of the game.

 ## Controls